-A comparison of ACSE remote-sensing observations to airborne in-situ measurements available in the literature is not straightforward due to differences in location and covered time period.
-In addition, it is challenging to ensure that clouds probed during in-situ observations are comparable to the clouds probed with remote-sensing observations.
-Nevertheless, we have added a comparison to the in-situ profiles of cloud temperature, LWC, and IWC for single-layer mixed-phase clouds 425 presented in Mioche et al. (2017) to the Supplementary Material in which we find similar shapes of the LWC and IWC profiles.
+A comparison of ACSE remote-sensing observations to airborne in situ measurements available in the literature is not straightforward due to differences in location and covered time period.
+In addition, it is challenging to ensure that clouds probed during in situ observations are comparable to the clouds probed with remote-sensing observations.
+Nevertheless, we have added a comparison to the in situ profiles of cloud temperature, LWC, and IWC for single-layer mixedphase clouds presented in Mioche et al. (2017) to the Supplement in which we find similar shapes of the LWC and IWC profiles.

-5 Summary and Conclusions
+5 Summary and conclusions

-We present remote-sensing observations of Arctic clouds conducted during a three-month cruise in the Arctic Ocean along the Russian shelf from Tromsø, Norway, to Barrow, Alaska, and back.
-Observations with ceilometer, Doppler lidar, cloud radar 430 and microwave radiometer were made within pack ice, open water, and the marginal ice zone.
+We present remote-sensing observations of Arctic clouds conducted during a 3-month cruise in the Arctic Ocean along the Russian shelf from Tromsø, Norway, to Utqiaġvik, Alaska, and back.
+Observations with ceilometer, Doppler lidar, cloud radar, and microwave radiometer were made within pack ice, open water, and the marginal ice zone.
 The Cloudnet retrieval has been applied to investigate cloud properties with special emphasis on the effects of cloud-top temperature and boundary layer structure.
-The data set has been split into summer and autumn based on a change in the lower tropospheric mean temperature observed from radiosoundings launched every 6 hours (Sotiropoulou et al., 2016).
+The data set has been split into summer and autumn based on a change in the lower tropospheric mean temperature observed from radiosoundings launched every 6 h (Sotiropoulou et al., 2016).

-The ACSE data set reveals a strong reduction in the occurrence rate of liquid clouds and an increase for both mixed-phase clouds and ice clouds at low levels during autumn compared to summer.
-Ice clouds during autumn extend almost down to the 435 surface, while low clouds during summer are predominantly liquid.
+The ACSE data set reveals a strong reduction in the occurrence rate of liquid clouds and an increase for both mixedphase clouds and ice clouds at low levels during autumn compared to summer.
+Ice clouds during autumn extend almost down to the surface, while low clouds during summer are predominantly liquid.
 In addition, it was found that liquid clouds vary little in their vertical extent between summer and autumn, while both ice and mixed-phase clouds have lower top and base heights in autumn than in summer.

-- About 74% of all liquid clouds observed during ACSE show LWP below the infra-red black body limit of approximately 50 gm-2.
-This means that the majority of the observed Arctic liquid water clouds have long-wave radiative properties that are 440 highly sensitive to small changes in LWP.
+About 74% of all liquid clouds observed during ACSE show LWP below the infrared black body limit of approximately 50 g m-2.
+This means that the majority of the observed Arctic liquid water clouds have long-wave radiative properties that are highly sensitive to small changes in LWP.
 In general, the frequency distribution of LWP shows little variation for mixed-phase and purely liquid clouds.
-Nevertheless, summer shows more cases of high LWP and fewer cases of low LWP and the mean and median values are higher for mixed-phase clouds.
-The majority of clouds had an IWP below $20 \text{ gm}^{-2}$ with summer (autumn) mean and median values of 34 and 7 $\text{gm}^{-2}$ (32 and 9 $\text{gm}^{-2}$ ), respectively. - 445 Whether the PBL structure was coupled or decoupled, and the occurrence of warm air advection had little effect on the geometric thickness of liquid clouds.
-In contrast, mixed-phase clouds during WAE are generally thinner than for non-WAE.
-The deepest mixed-phase clouds are found for non-WAE and for decoupled PBLs.
+Nevertheless, summer shows more cases of high LWP and fewer cases of low LWP, and the mean and median values are higher for mixed-phase clouds.
+The majority of clouds had an IWP below 20 g m-2 with summer (autumn) mean and median values of 34 and 7 g m-2 (32 and 9 g m-2), respectively.

+Whether the PBL structure was coupled or decoupled and the occurrence of warm-air advection had little effect on the geometric thickness of liquid clouds.
+In contrast, mixedphase clouds during WAEs are generally thinner than for non-WAEs.
+The deepest mixed-phase clouds are found for non-WAEs and for decoupled PBLs.

-Cloud-top temperatures for all mixed-phase clouds during non-WAE are between $0^{\circ}C$ and $-30^{\circ}C$ .
-This range is reduced to $0^{\circ}$ C to $-20^{\circ}$ C for mixed-phase clouds during WAE.
+Cloud-top temperatures for all mixed-phase clouds during non-WAEs are between 0 and -30 °C. This range is reduced to 0 to -20 °C for mixed-phase clouds during WAEs.

-For liquid water clouds, the normalised profile of LWC reveals a strong increase with height with a maximum between 0.03 and $0.19 \text{ gm}^{-3}$ within the upper quarter of the clouds followed by a sharp decrease towards cloud top.
-LWC is lowest for clouds observed below the inversion during WAE.
-Most mixed-phase clouds show a LWC profile with a very similar shape to that of liquid clouds with lower maximum values during WAE than during non-WAE.
+For liquid water clouds, the normalized profile of LWC reveals a strong increase with height with a maximum between 0.03 and $0.19 \,\mathrm{g}\,\mathrm{m}^{-3}$ within the upper quarter of the clouds followed by a sharp decrease towards cloud top.
+LWC is lowest for clouds observed below the inversion during WAEs.
+Most mixed-phase clouds show a LWC profile with a very similar shape to that of liquid clouds with lower maximum values during WAEs than during non-WAEs.